tidylabs/openwrt-nanopi/README.md

-# OpenWrt images for the NanoPi R3S/R4S/R5S
+# OpenWrt images for FriendlyElec NanoPi boards

 ## Features
 - Created from official builds using OpenWrt's imagebuilder.